m4ttsch/omscs-notes-notes/computer-networks/dns.md

 ## Record Types
 **A records** map names to IP addresses.

 **NS records**, or name server records, map domain names to the authoritative name server for that domain.
-This can be helpful when a particular DNS server doesn’t know the answer to a query, but can refer the caller to the authoritative server for that space of the domain system.
+This can be helpful when a particular DNS server doesn't know the answer to a query, but can refer the caller to the authoritative server for that space of the domain system.

 **MX records** show the mail server for a domain.